On behalf of all organizers it is my pleasure to invite you very cordially to the 5th MUNICH VASCULAR CONFERENCE (MVC) on November 27th -28th, 2015.

 Scientific abstracts for oral or poster presentations are again more than welcome!
 Out of 40 submissions in 2014 we have selected about 30 abstracts for the scientific sessions or the poster presentations.
 As a result, the chance for a successful application is comparably high.
 Please submit your clinical or fundamental research as soon as possible.
 The deadline for abstract submission is May 30, 2015.
 The best presentations will again be awarded with prices of 500 Euro!

-Do not miss the opportunity to share the latest insights into the world of academic vascular research, represented by our world-class national and international faculty!
-The 4th MAC will provide you with late-breaking news and cutting-edge approaches in vascular medicine and will enable you to be part of the thrilling progress of improving the diagnosis and treatment of carotid and aortic diseases.
+Do not miss the opportunity to share the latest insights into the world of academic vascular research, represented by our world-class faculty.
+The 5th MVC will provide you with the latest news and cutting-edge approaches in the management of acute and chronic peripheral aortic and carotid diseases.

-We look forward to welcoming you in Munich.
+We look forward to welcoming you to Munich.

 Prof. Hans-Henning Eckstein

 Head of the Department of Vascular and Endovascular Surgery, Klinikum rechts der Isar (MRI), Technische Universität München (TUM)